 What are Piezoelectric Sensors?

-Piezoelectric sensors are transducers that convert environmental conditions into readable and usable electrical signals.
+Piezoelectric sensors are piezo elements that convert environmental conditions into readable and usable electrical signals.
 There are two types: active and passive.
 The former sends ultrasonic signals and waits for a response, after which it releases an electrical signal.
 Information regarding distance and depth can be obtained when analyzing the delay.
 The latter only send signals when they receive inputs and do not do anything otherwise, hence the name.
 More details regarding the mechanics can be found here.

 Why would you use a Piezoelectric Sensor?